 With just 3 simple ingredients and a 10-minute cooking time, this Healthy Pan-Seared Chicken is such a great weeknight dinner option.
 You can shred it or dice it, and pair the chicken with almost anything else your family likes.
 You definitely want to bookmark this recipe!

 This skillet chicken recipe is quick and easy—and it’s super moist and flavorful.
-All of that makes is a perfect healthy chicken recipe to make for your family.
+All of that makes it a perfect healthy chicken recipe to make for your family.
 And it’s a great recipe to try with kids who aren’t huge fans of meat or poultry because it’s very soft and easy to chew.

-This chicken recipe is so darn easy to make that it’s really one of my favorite ways to serve up lean protein to my family during the week.
-Slicing the garlic is all the prep work you need to do, in addition to opening the package of chicken of course!
+This chicken recipe is so darn easy to make that it’s really one of my favorite ways to serve up protein to my family during the week.

 Searing is a cooking technique that means that the surface of the food is cooked at a higher temperature to form a browned crust.
 This locks in the moisture and adds a pleasant color.
 It’s a very simple cooking process that requires no special skills!